-When researching how to teach yourself software engineering, online reputable and credited certifications like the Institute of Data’s Software Engineering program can be a valuable investment.
+When researching how to teach yourself software engineering, online reputable and credited certifications like the Institute of Data’s Software Engineering programme can be a valuable investment.

-Designed for beginners and transitioning professionals, the Institute of Data program covers a range of topics, including programming languages, algorithms, data structures, and software development methodologies.
+Designed for beginners and transitioning professionals, the Institute of Data programme covers a range of topics, including programming languages, algorithms, data structures, and software development methodologies.